 Per serving: Calories 285, Total Fat 10 g, Carbohydrates 37 g, Protein 14 g

-Save This savoury breakfast will keep you energized and satisfied all morning.
+This savoury breakfast will keep you energized and satisfied all morning.
 Try customizing with your favorite vegetables or toppings.

 Recipe Questions & Answers